 Firstly, you will need to consult your vet on your dog’s health and physical ability.
 You will also need to consider the dog’s age; dogs should only begin using the treadmill once they are over a year old.

-You can slowly build up the speed and length of their run and lessen the amount of treats.
-Some dogs will take to the dogPacer immediately and some will need more encouragement, but we have found that most dogs that try out the dogPacer treadmill begin to love it within the first week.
+You can slowly build up the speed and length of their run and lessen the number of treats.
+Some dogs will initially like the dogPACER immediately and some will need more encouragement, but we have found that most dogs that try out the dogPACER treadmill begin to love it within the first week.